usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 ### empty

-This data type indicates that the model information element contains no content.
+This data type indicates that the model information element contains no value content, but may contain other structured information elements.

+In XML, this may represent an element without text content.

+In JSON, this may represent an object with labels corrisponding to other child information elements, but no label corresponding to a text value.

 ### boolean